-Docker is a tool which is used to containerize the applications for automated deployment.
-Containerization creates light weighted, isolated applications which run efficiently on any platform without any separate configuration.
+Docker is a tool that is used to containerize the applications for automated deployment.
+Containerization creates light-weighted, isolated applications which run efficiently on any platform without any separate configuration.

 Docker is basically a program written to perform OS-level virtualization, where different isolated memory spaces, called containers, run software packages.
 Each container is derived from an image, which is a bundle of all the resources and configuration files needed by an application to run.
 There can be multiple isolated containers on a single operating system kernel.

 These containers help in performing multiple applications to run in a virtual environment, creating a portable system that can independently work on any platform.
 Be it on-premises, public cloud, private cloud, bare metal, or any other base.

 Docker can be extensively used in distributed systems having multiple nodes to perform autonomous tasks concurrently, cutting down dependency on the physical systems.
 It can be used in scaling systems for applications like Apache Cassandra, MongoDB, and Riak.
 It can also be deployed in DevOps, mainly in stages of Continuous Deployment.

 In order to use Docker, it has to be installed on the host system.
 There are tools available in the market which provide the right environment to configure containerization on your host.
 Below are a couple of deployment tools that are important to be aware of, and pick the right one based on your requirement.